Desktop Dungeons

 Desktop Dungeons is a single-player roguelike-like puzzle video game developed and published by QCF Design.
 Released in November 2013, the game underwent a lengthy public beta phase, during which it was available to customers who pre-ordered the game.
 In the game, players navigate a dungeon filled with monsters before battling a final dungeon boss.
 The game has qualities of a puzzle as players must find the best methods to use items, spells, and upgrades to reach the final boss without losing too much of their character's health.
 Desktop Dungeons has been compared to a roguelike but with condensed gameplay.
 Desktop Dungeons received an award for Excellence in Design at the 2011 Independent Games Festival.
-The game is available for Windows, Macintosh, Linux, iOS and Android.
-A video game remake titled Desktop Dungeons: Rewind was announced in 2022 and is currently in development.
+The game is available for Windows, Mac, Linux, iOS, and Android.
+A video game remake titled Desktop Dungeons: Rewind was announced in 2022 and released April 18, 2023.

 Gameplay

 The game plays as a condensed roguelike with sessions taking only about 10 minutes to play.
 Players choose a race and class for a character before sending them into a randomly generated dungeon.
 After completing dungeons, players are rewarded with the ability to unlock new character classes, starting weapons, and bonus dungeons.
 Players can worship different deities at altars, who then bestow upon the worshipers a set of rules which benefit the player if they are followed or harm them if they are not.

 Video game modders can create tilesets for the game which changes the appearance of the dungeon.
 Derek Yu, the creator of the video game Spelunky, created one such tileset which the developers of Desktop Dungeons decided to use as the default appearance for the game.